-The Principal Actuary has been engaged to assist the Board in determining the estimate for each levy period in accordance with the Legislation which requires the estimates to be determined by the Board having regard to actuarial principles.
+The Principal Actuary is engaged to assist the Board in determining the estimate for each levy period in accordance with the Legislation which requires the estimates to be determined by the Board having regard to actuarial principles.

-The Board has also engaged the Reviewing Actuary to provide a quality assurance mechanism to ensure increased transparency and further strengthening confidence in the determination of the estimates.
+The Board engages the Reviewing Actuary, where it deems it appropriate, to provide a quality assurance mechanism to ensure increased transparency and further strengthening confidence in the determination of the estimates.

 It is expected that the Principal Actuary and the Reviewing Actuary will make realistic assumptions and adopt methodology that is based on actuarial principles, including the impact on third parties and the continuing sustainability of the scheme.
-The Board accepts that there will inevitably be a range of estimates that could be considered reasonable given the uncertainties and potential limitations with data, and that the eventual outcomes are unlikely to match the estimates.
+The Board accepts that there will inevitably be a range of estimates that could be considered reasonable given the uncertainties and potential limitations with data; entailing that the eventual outcomes are unlikely to match the estimates.

-The Board, and particularly the Actuary Director, will engage with the Principal and Reviewing Actuary during the determination process and scrutinise the methodology used, and assumptions made.
+The Board, and particularly the Actuary Director, will engage with the Principal and Reviewing Actuary (when engaged) during the determination process and scrutinise the methodology used, and assumptions made.